abhishekvermaa10/abhishekvermaa10.github.io/MAINTENANCE.md

 ## Adding Static Assets
 - Keep everything under `img/` (subfolders already exist for authors/blog/categories/courses).
 Avoid reviving the deleted legacy background images unless you also update the layouts to use them.
-- Course cards look best with PNG covers around 1200×900 (landscape) or square crops between 800–1000px.
+- Course covers should be conceptual (no text or logos), dark-themed illustrations exported as WebP at 700×350px (≤200KB), with center-safe composition so they load fast and look consistent in the grid.
 Use transparent or very dark backgrounds so they blend with the site theme.
-- Author/profile images work well at 400×400 PNG.
+- Author/profile images work well at 400×400 WebP.
 Larger is fine as long as the subject is centered and background is clean.
-- Optimize images before committing (TinyPNG / Squoosh).
-Stick to PNG for assets that need transparency; JPG is fine for certificates or photos with solid backgrounds.
+- Stick to WebP for assets that need faster loading.

 ## SEO & Crawling
 - `robots.txt` and `sitemap.xml` live at the repo root.
 Update the sitemap whenever you add/remove a detailed course page.